NBA Rumors: Heat Could Acquire DeMarcus Cousins For Hassan Whiteside Via Sign-And-Trade, Per ‘Miami Herald’

 Since publicly expressing his frustration with his lack of playing time with the Miami Heat, rumors started to swirl that Hassan Whiteside could be on his way out of South Beach.
-Barry Jackson of Miami Herald recently reported that there is a “strong support” from numerous people in the Heat organization to trade the disgruntled center in the upcoming offseason.
+Barry Jackson of the Miami Herald recently reported that there is “strong support” from numerous people in the Heat organization to trade the disgruntled center in the upcoming offseason.

 With the emergence of Bam Adebayo and Kelly Olynyk, the Heat have no problem in losing Hassan Whiteside this summer.
-However, it will be a challenge for Heat President Pat Riley to find a team who is willing to absorb the remaining two-years and $52 million on his contract.
+However, it will be a challenge for Heat President Pat Riley to find a team who is willing to absorb the remaining two years and $52 million on his contract.
 Jackson suggested multiple trade scenarios on how the Heat could move Whiteside.
 One of the NBA teams who could potentially be the Heat’s trade partner for Whiteside is the New Orleans Pelicans.

 In the proposed trade deal, the Heat will be sending Hassan Whiteside and Justise Winslow to the Pelicans for DeMarcus Cousins.
 With Cousins set to become an unrestricted free agent this summer, the Heat-Pelicans deal could only be made possible via a sign-and-trade.